 Alcohol is all that's on your mind.

-As with most addictions, that thing is the main and only priority in your mind.
+As with most addictions, the substance is the main and only priority in your mind.
 You are thinking about having a drink, the potential relief that comes with drinking, and the feeling of being drunk.
 You can't cope with situations or emotions without drinking.

 Drinking regardless of consequences.